technix/atrament.ink/docs/atrament.md

 # What is Atrament

-Atrament is a modular tool to create text games or interactive fiction stories for web and desktop.
+Atrament is a modular tool to create text games or interactive fiction stories for the web and desktop.
 It uses [Ink](https://www.inklestudios.com/ink/) as a scripting language and JavaScript+CSS as a runtime and presentation layer.

 Most of this documentation describes how to create games with Atrament Web UI.